redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 const categories = product.categories.all()
 ```

 If you have an explicit many-to-many relationship then you need to treat it as a two-step request.
-First, get the one-to-many relationships for the join table, then a belongs-to relationship for the data you actually want.
+First, get the one-to-many relationships for the join table, then a belongs-to relationship for the data you actually want:

 ```
 Product -> one-to-many -> ProductCategories -> belongs-to -> Category